cookies-xor-cream/HugoTest/content/posts/poetry/wip/your-hands-belong-everywhere-i-dont.md

 ---

 The final boss of life
-Is a three way tie
+is a three way tie
-Between printers,
+between printers,
-Looking you in the eyes,
+looking you in the eyes,
-And screaming loud until
+and screaming loud until
-My lungs give out.
+my lungs give out.

 I don't know what I'm
-Laughing about,
+laughing all about,
-But I'm too fucking afraid
+but I'm too fucking afraid
-To let out any other sounds.
+to let out any other sounds.